fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> Fredrik, I've worked for one company for over 4 years.
+Recently our boss told everyone to install a piece of software called ManicTime that is gonna track every programmer's every mouse click and every keyboard stroke and send screenshots to the managers.
+ManicTime has a timer that turns off if a mouse or a keyboard is not used for longer than a certain period of time (several minutes from what I understood).
+So if I go talk to my colleague about some task for 10min, it will look like I just went away and did not work.
+I would understand this if we worked remotely, but we all work full-time in the office.
+Our manager even sits in the same room with us.
+Are these practices widespread?
+Would you leave if your boss asked you to install such spyware?
+Thanks!

+> Fredrik can you talk about the roles in technical role and what are their responsibility, eg- architect, lead ,QA etc and what would you aim for?
+I am working as a technical consultant, I do development but confused what responsibility these tags comes with.

+> For DevOps, would it better to build a custom debugger with the developer team such as putting in bug responders where the development team may expects issues and include documentation for the operational team to understand?
+It’s like making a car engine and passing it on to another department to make sure it runs right?
+Correct me if I’m wrong.

+> Should I take a job making a internal tool or should I build CRUD applications?

 > It sounded like you're including remote employment as coding "alone" but would that requirement change in COVID-19 situations where most offices are remote for the time being (at leaat in the US) if not longer where it's told as the new norm?

 > Hi Fred, how do I correct this decision.
 I have taken the wrong decision of joining 2  big companies and after spending 4+6 yrs  my pay check is less but my knowledge is very limited if I compare it to my friends.
 Now I want to switch  but I get rejected because now my knowledge doesn't match my paycheck anymore 😐.
 So trust me increasing  skill set is the way forward.
 I want to know how to correct this for a guy with 10yr of IT experience.